-For timing information the Officials program uses the FIS Timing Booklet for FIS races and National Timing Booklet for non-FIS races.
-Both books focus on timing rules and information for the specific level of race.
-Each book provides step by step use of their specific level of Timing Technical Report (TTR).
+For timing information the Officials program uses the FIS Timing Booklet for FIS races and for non-FIS races.
+The Timing Booklet provides step by step use of the Timing Technical Report (TTR).
 The timing reports provide data on the timing equipment used and information about the accuracy of the timing procedure for FIS sanctioned races and National sanctioned race events.

-The following is an example of the National Timing Report.
-The Chief of Timing for selected National races must complete the report and the TD confirms the data is correct prior to the results being sent to: www.acapoints.ca
+The following is an example of the Technical Timing Report.

+- For FIS races, the TTR must be uploaded after the results xml file.
+The FIS TD is required to verify the TTR on-line prior to submitting the on-line FIS TD report. - For National Points races, the Chief of Timing must complete the report and the TD must confirm that the data is correct prior to the results being sent to the ACA: www.acapoints.ca.
+Hardcopies of the TTR are retained by the PSO and the host club.